 Will Spent Convictions Appear?

 Yes.
-Even if a conviction is considered “spent” under UK rehabilitation legislation, it can still be disclosed on an ICPC if it remains recorded on police systems.
+Even if a conviction is considered spent under UK rehabilitation legislation, it can still be disclosed on an ICPC if it remains recorded on police systems.

 This is one of the key differences between ICPC disclosure and standard domestic employment checks.
+Applicants are often caught out because an older conviction may still remain relevant in the overseas safeguarding context.

 Do Police Cautions Show on an ICPC?